WePeopleDocs

 Rate limits & caps

-• Per organization: 600 req/s aggregate across all keys, prevents a single noisy integration from starving the rest.
+• Per organization: 600 req/s aggregate across all keys.

-On 429, respect the Retry-After header.
-The SDK does this for you with exponential backoff and jitter.
+On rate_limited (429), respect Retry-After and X-RateLimit-* headers.
+The SDK retries with exponential backoff and jitter.

 Errors

-Every error is JSON-shaped with a stable code, a human-readable message, and the requestId to cite in support.
+Every error is JSON with a stable code, human-readable message, requestId, and docsUrl pointing to error codes.

 Error payloadjson